 5.22.1.9 IUC-Request transmission

-The Sidelink Inter-UE Coordination Request (SL-IUC Req) transmission procedure is used to trigger a peer UE to transmit Sidelink Inter-UE Coordination Information as specified in clause 8.1.4 of TS 38.214 [7].
+The Sidelink Inter-UE Coordination Request transmission procedure is used to trigger a peer UE to transmit Sidelink Inter-UE Coordination Information as specified in clause 8.1.4 of TS 38.214 [7].

 5.22.1.10 IUC-Information Reporting

-The Sidelink Inter-UE Coordination Information (SL-IUC Info) reporting procedure is used to provide a peer UE with inter-UE coordination information as specified in clause 8.1.4 of TS 38.214 [7].
+The Sidelink Inter-UE Coordination Information reporting procedure is used to provide a peer UE with inter-UE coordination information as specified in clause 8.1.4 of TS 38.214 [7].

 Q20: Would your company agree to the 3rd change proposed in R2-2209741?